 I think there will be a continued southwards, and west-east, movement of the focus of arbitration.
 Dubai and the UAE are therefore ideally placed in the Arab world, but also at the business crossroads between Africa, Europe and Asia, to grow and develop into a global hub for arbitration.
 This will be assisted by Dubai’s smart-city vision and its continued development as a global aviation, logistics and business hub.

 Alec Emmerson is an international arbitrator.
-He previously practised as an English and Hong Kong qualified solicitor and as a legal consultant in Dubai, United Arab Emirates where he is based.
+He previously practised as an English and Hong Kong-qualified solicitor and a legal consultant in Dubai, United Arab Emirates, where he is based.
 He was a partner at Clyde & Co from 1981 to 2008 and consultant until 2017.

 Alec acted as party counsel in hundreds of arbitrations around the globe involving international trade, shipping, ship building, insurance and reinsurance, energy, commercial contracts, JVs, property, telecoms and infrastructure.

-Since 2008 Alec has been appointed as co-arbitrator, chair or sole arbitrator in more than 140 arbitrations seated in a wide range of jurisdictions under the rules of ADCCAC, DIAC, DIFC-LCIA, GCCAC, ICC, LCIA, LMAA, SIAC and in ad hoc and UNCITRAL arbitrations.
+Since 2008, Alec has been appointed as co-arbitrator, chair or sole arbitrator in more than 160 arbitrations seated in a wide range of jurisdictions under the rules of ADCCAC, DIAC, DIFC-LCIA, EMAC, GCCAC, ICC, LCIA, LMAA, SIAC and in ad hoc and UNCITRAL arbitrations.

-In November 2014 he became a trustee of DIFC Arbitration Institute and subsequently its chief executive and from 1 July 2015 a member of the LCIA Court.
-In 2017 he became vice-chairman of the ICC UAE commission on arbitration steering committee.
+In November 2014, he became a trustee of the DIFC Arbitration Institute, and subsequently its chief executive; since 1 July 2015 he has been a member of the LCIA Court.
+He is a member of the ICC UAE commission on arbitration steering committee.

-He has been listed as a leading individual in arbitration by GAR since 2009 and is recommended in many other legal and arbitration directories, most recently being described as the "Dean of Arbitration" in Dubai.
+He has been listed as a leading individual in arbitration by GAR since 2009 and is recommended in many other legal and arbitration directories.
+He was recently described as the "Dean of Arbitration" in Dubai.